spacetj/tejasc.com/content/posts/2021-02-14--cnpr-part3/index.md

 Are there clearly defined mitigation strategies?

 Does the team follow the five stages of incident response when incidents and outages occur?

+Are there circuit breakers in place to prevent unhealthy microservices from making requests?

+Are there circuit breakers in place to prevent production traffic from being sent to unhealthy hosts and microservices?